mballard29/this-sounds-like/README.md

 - [x] Utilize Genius's list of alternate album covers to also display on track detail pages
   - data not available in page source, is dynamically loaded (not easily scraped)
 - [ ] Host on a publicly available site OR
-- [ ] Create desktop application version
+- [ ] Create desktop application version (ref. https://medium.com/@fareedkhandev/create-desktop-application-using-flask-framework-ee4386a583e9)
 - [ ] Create links at the bottom of each track card to visit the actual Genius page, or scrape lyrical content for easy access
 - [ ] Color elements of screen based on colors of album
 - [ ] Navbar background color on getData page(s)